Key Quote

 THE ENTAIL & ECONOMIC DESPERATION

-The Bennet estate is entailed (legally restricted) to the nearest male heir, Mr Collins.
+The Bennet estate is entailedentailed — Legally restricted in inheritance to a specific line of heirs to the nearest male heir, Mr Collins.
 When Mr Bennet dies, his wife and daughters will lose their home and income.
-Mrs Bennet's obsession with marriage is therefore not merely comic but rooted in genuine economic terror — without wealthy husbands, her daughters face poverty.
+Mrs Bennet's obsession with marriage is therefore not merely comic but rooted in genuine economic terroreconomic terror — Fear driven by the threat of financial ruin — without wealthy husbands, her daughters face poverty.
 Austen invites us to laugh at her manner while recognising the system that makes it necessary.

 MARRIAGE AS MARKET